abilian/nua/doc/src/dev/nua-config.md

 #### `test`

+- **Optional**
-- String or list of strings, containing one or several a shell commands
+- String or list of strings.
+- The strings must contain `sh` shell code.
-- "Smoke test" to quickly check that the installation was successful, an exit code of zero expected.
+- "Smoke test" to quickly check that the installation was successful, a successful exit code of zero is expected.
-- If not present a minima test does check that some Nua internal file is present in the container hierarchy.
+- If not present, a minimal test does check that some Nua internal file is present in the container hierarchy.
 - Example `test = "python -c 'import flask_show'"`

+#### `before-build`

+- **Optional**
+- String or list of strings.
+- The strings must contain `sh` shell code.
+- WIP.
+- Commands to be executed before the actual build command.

 #### `pip-install`

+- **Optional**
-- String or list of strings
+- String or list of strings.
-- List of python packages to install with the pip command
+- List of Python packages to install with the `pip` command.
 - To be used for applications no providing a `requirement.txt` or other `poetry.lock` file, or to install some `wheel` files.
 - Example `pip-install = ["*.whl"]`
 - Example `pip-install = ["flask", "gunicorn"]`

 #### `project`

+- **Optional**
 - Relative path of the project to build from the downloaded source code.
-- Used in the situation of complex code archive when the build command need to be run from a non standard place
+- Used in the situation of complex code archive when the build command need to be run from a non standard place.
 - Default `project = "."`
 - Example `project = "./alternate/src"`